teemutammela/auralcandy.net/README.md

 ## About Us

-[AuralCandy.Net](https://www.auralcandy.net/) is a House Music podcast hosted by MK-Ultra & Mesmic - a Finnish DJ duo with a quarter century of combined experience under their belt.
-Over a decade running, AuralCandy.Net podcasts have reached thousands of listeners all over the world.
-AuralCandy.Net collaborates with over 50 record labels such as [Bonzai Progressive](http://www.bonzaiprogressive.com/), [Piston Recordings](http://www.pistonrecordings.com/), [Tall House Digital](http://www.tallhousedigital.com/) and [Vision Collective Recordings](http://www.visioncollectiverecordings.com/).
+[AuralCandy.Net](https://www.auralcandy.net/) is a House Music podcast hosted by the Finnish DJ duo __MK-Ultra & Mesmic__ with more than three decades of combined experience under their belt.
+Ever since its establishment in 2008 AuralCandy.Net podcasts have reached tens of thousands of listeners from over 150 countries.
+AuralCandy.Net collaborates with over 50 record labels such as [Bonzai Progressive](http://www.bonzaiprogressive.com/), [Piston Recordings](http://www.pistonrecordings.com/) and [Monog Records](https://www.monogrecords.com/).

 ## Table of Contents